sharma-ujjwal/files/README - Copy.md

 End Sub

 Private Sub btnExpandAll_Click()
+    Dim parentItems As Collection
     Dim i As Integer
     Dim parentItem As listItem

-    ' Loop through all items in the ListView
+    ' Collect all parent items in a collection
+    Set parentItems = New Collection
     For i = 1 To Me.ListView1.ListItems.Count
         Set parentItem = Me.ListView1.ListItems(i)

-        ' Expand only parent items that are collapsed If InStr(parentItem.Text, "[+]") > 0 Then
+        If InStr(parentItem.Text, "[+]") > 0 Then
-            ExpandParent parentItem
+            parentItems.Add parentItem
         End If
     Next i

+    ' Expand all parent items in the collection
+    For Each parentItem In parentItems
+        ExpandParent parentItem
+    Next parentItem
 End Sub

 Private Sub btnCollapseAll_Click()